 There has been an issue, particularly in sought after locations whereby local people have struggled to buy their first home.
 This is due to rising prices and the fact that they were being purchased as second homes or buy to let opportunities.

 It also appears that some of the detail around the scheme says that should a local person buy the home they cannot sell it on at a profit to a non-local person.
-It is early days and the detail of the scheme still needs to be agreed.
+First Homes will make a proportion of new homes available with a minimum 30% discount on the open market value.
+This will be passed on with the sale of the property to future first-time buyers.
+This means homes will always be sold below market value and local communities will benefit for generations to come.
 Therefore, the aim is to be able to sell on these homes to people also in the local area.

 Review the current planning process to build First Home scheme properties

-So it could be that the First Home scheme will be another option alongside shared ownership and the help to buy scheme that already exist.
+So it could be that the First Home scheme will be another option.
+It could sit nicely alongside shared ownership and the help to buy scheme that already exist.